jbroadway/docs/docs/2023.1/studio/references/settings/dashboard-settings.md

 * **Hide name tags** - Hides name tags above characters over multiplayer.

+## Props

+* **Lock Props** - Locks all props so they can't be moved.
+When enabled, this overrides individual prop settings.
+When disabled, props fuction according to what is selected in the prop's property menu.

 ## Audio

 * **Turn off user interface sounds** - Disable user interface sounds (note: they're already automatically off while recording).